sage-code/eve/manual/data-types.md

 ## Single symbol

 Symbols are Unicode UTF32.
-That is using 32 bit integer code points.
-EVE has two literal notations for symbols:
+That is using 32 bit integer:

-* Single-quoted string like: 'α'
+* Single-quoted strings like: 'α'
 * U+HHHH   from: U+0000   to U+FFFF
 * U-HHHHHH from: U+000000 to U+FFFFFF

+**usability**
-A symbol can be used to create Array of symbols that have direct access by index.
+A symbol can be used to create an Array of symbols that have direct access by index.
 Array of symbols have a capacity and can be more or less full.
 In array one or more symbols can have value NUL = U+0000.
 This is also the default value used for string initialization.

 ## String type

 In EVE There are two types of strings.
 Single quoted and double quoted strings.
 They are using different internal representation but same encoding: UTF8.
-Single quoted strings are immutable and can store single line of text.
-Double quoted strings are complex data structured stored as rope or radix tree.
+Single quoted strings can store a single line.
+Double quoted strings can store multiple lines of text separated by new line "\n".

 * Single quoted string, has default capacity 1024 bytes;
 * Double quote strings have unrestricted capacity;

 ### String: declaration
-String can be initialized with a constant using single quotes or double quotes.
+String can be initialized with a constant literal using single quotes or double quotes.
-By default value of string is "" or '' is equivalent to Null;

 ```
 global
-  String(24): short_string := '' ** this string can hold 24 symbols, 24*4 = 96 bytes
+  String(100): short_string := '' ** this string can hold 100 symbols, 100*4 = 400 bytes
   String: string_name       := '' ** default capacity 1024 can hold 256 ASCII symbols
-  Text:   text_name        := "" ** variable capacity string can hold many rows
+  Text: text_name           := "" ** variable capacity string can hold many lines of text
 ```

 ### String: mutability